-&lt;sup>12 The speeches outlining these initiatives can be found in Larson, Jeffrey A. and Kurt J. Klingenberger, editors, Controlling Non-Strategic Nuclear Weapons.
+12 The speeches outlining these initiatives can be found in Larson, Jeffrey A. and Kurt J. Klingenberger, editors, Controlling Non-Strategic Nuclear Weapons.
 Obstacles and Opportunities, United States Air Force, Institute for National Security Studies, July 2001, pp 273-283.

-&lt;sup>13 President Bush also announced that he would remove from alert all U.S. strategic bombers and 450 Minuteman II ICBMs that were to be eliminated under the START Treaty.
+13 President Bush also announced that he would remove from alert all U.S. strategic bombers and 450 Minuteman II ICBMs that were to be eliminated under the START Treaty.
 He also cancelled several modernization programs for strategic and non-strategic nuclear weapons.

-&lt;sup>14 Joshua Handler, in Alexander and Millar, Tactical Nuclear Weapons, pp 21-22.
+14 Joshua Handler, in Alexander and Millar, Tactical Nuclear Weapons, pp 21-22.

-&lt;sup>15 The United States maintained the capability to return sea-based nuclear weapons to aircraft carriers and submarines until this policy was changed through the Nuclear Posture Reviews of 1994 and 2001.
+15 The United States maintained the capability to return sea-based nuclear weapons to aircraft carriers and submarines until this policy was changed through the Nuclear Posture Reviews of 1994 and 2001.

-&lt;sup>16 Joshua Handler, in Alexander and Millar, Tactical Nuclear Weapons, p.
+16 Joshua Handler, in Alexander and Millar, Tactical Nuclear Weapons, p.
 22.

-concepts that accompanied the end of the Cold War.
-Moreover, the withdrawal of the sea-based weapons helped ease a source of tensions between the United States and some allies, such as New Zealand and Japan, who had been uncomfortable with the possible presence of nuclear weapons during port visits by U.S. naval forces.
+The first Bush Administration decided to withdraw these weapons for several reasons.
+First, the threat the weapons were to deter - Soviet and Warsaw Pact attacks in Europe - had diminished with the collapse of the Warsaw Pact in 1989.
+Further, the military utility of the land-based weapons had declined as the Soviet Union pulled its forces eastward, beyond the range of these weapons.
+The utility of the sea-based weapons had also declined as a result of changes in U.S. warfighting concepts that accompanied the end of the Cold War.
+Moreover, the withdrawal of the sea-based weapons helped ease a source of tensions between the United States and some allies, such as New Zealand and Japan, who had been uncomfortable with the possible presence of nuclear weapons during port visits by U.S. naval forces.17